-- For every block of ciphertext, a mask is constructed to block-out the control characters (see 11.7.5.2).
-This mask is AND-ed with the output of the AES block cipher, resulting in the unencrypted control characters - being transferred from the ciphertext blocks into the plaintext blocks. - In the decryption process, the forward cipher block operations can be performed in parallel.
-Moreover, the - 24 forward cipher functions can be applied to the counters prior to the availability of the ciphertext data, if the - corresponding counter block values can be determined.
+For every block of ciphertext, a mask is constructed to block-out the control characters (see 11.7.5.2).
+This mask is AND-ed with the output of the AES block cipher, resulting in the unencrypted control characters being transferred from the ciphertext blocks into the plaintext blocks.

+In the decryption process, the forward cipher block operations can be performed in parallel.
+Moreover, the forward cipher functions can be applied to the counters prior to the availability of the ciphertext data, if the

+25 corresponding counter block values can be determined.

-11.3.5.4 Initialization Vector (IV) construction
+11.2.5.411.3.5.4 Initialization Vector (IV) construction

-- 2 The sequence of counters must have the property that each block in the sequence is different from every - 3 other block.
-This condition is not restricted to a single message; across all of the messages that are - 4 encrypted under the given key, all of the counters must be distinct.
-This condition is satisfied by ensuring - 5 that IV values calculated for every message are distinct for any message (envelope) encrypted with the - 6 same key.
+The sequence of counters must have the property that each block in the sequence is different from every other block.
+This condition is not restricted to a single message; across all of the messages that are encrypted under the given key, all of the counters must be distinct.
+This condition is satisfied by ensuring that IV values calculated for every message are distinct for any message (envelope) encrypted with the same key.

-- 7 To encrypt a message, the IV is calculated by the encryption key activation processes at the OLT (see - 8 Figure 11-8) and at the ONU (see Figure 11-10) when an envelope header (ESH or ECH) is observed in the - 9 transmit path of the MCRSSEC sublayer. - 10 To decrypt a message, the IV is calculated by the decryption key activation processes at the OLT and the - 11 ONU (see Figure 11-9) when an envelope header (ESH or ECH) is observed in the receive path of the - 12 MCRSSEC sublayer. - 13 The data within the envelope header together with the index of the channel on which this envelope header - 14 was transmitted or received comprise the input parameters to the CalculateIV (...) function that derives - 15 the IV values in the above mentioned processes (see 11.6.2.2).
-It is critical that for any given encrypted - message (envelope), the IV calculated by the decryption key activation process matched the IV calculated - by the encryption key activation process.
+To encrypt a message, the IV is calculated by the encryption key activation processes at the OLT (see Figure 11-8) and at the ONU (see Figure 11-10) when an envelope header (ESH or ECH) is observed in the transmit path of the MCRS{SEC} sublayer.

+To decrypt a message, the IV is calculated by the decryption key activation processes at the OLT and the the IV values in the above mentioned processes (see 11.6.2.2).
+It is critical that for any given encrypted message (envelope), the IV calculated by the decryption key activation process matched the IV calculated by the encryption key activation process.